 Isn’t it incredible how one single episode of a British television show can have such a meteoric impact on so many people’s lives?

-Hue to Hoi An Route Interactive Map
+Hue To Hoi An Route Interactive Map

-Total journey length from Hue to Hoi An including the scenic Hai Van Pass road is roughly 160km, once off piste adventures along the way are considered!
+Total journey length from Hue to Hoi An including the scenic Hai Van Pass road is roughly 160km, once off piste adventures along the way are considered.

 The map indicates a 3 hour drive.
 Even with no stops at all, you would struggle to drive the distance in that timeframe.
 Our day lasted over 8 hours door to door.

 There are 3 ways to cross the Hai Van Pass:

-- One is to take the scenic train around the mountain, tightly hugging the coastline and entering a number of tunnels
+- One is to take the scenic train around the mountain, tightly hugging the coastline and entering a number of tunnels.

 - And the third is to drive directly straight underneath the pass, through the longest tunnel in South East Asia at 3.9 miles.
 It was built in 2005 to alleviate heavy road traffic and accidents on the snaking summit roads.